mishabuch/Online-Grocery-Store/README.md

 Many Products can belong to an order.
 An order is created on Cart checkout.

 For detailed information on various API specs, go to the /docs/specs folder.
+The API's can be accessed at http://localhost:8080/

 # Technologies Used